zero9178/cld/README.md

 Compiling C source code can be done just like with GCC:
 `cld -c test.c` which will then produce a `test.o` object file.

-Projects that have already successfully been compiled include zlib using both glibc and MinGW as libc.
+Projects that have already successfully been compiled include zlib and sqlite3 using both glibc and MinGW as libc.

 ## WIP